Planet of the Apes/Green Lantern

-Planet of the Apes/Green Lantern is a 2017 comic book series.
+Green Lantern on-the Planet of the Apes (first published as Planet of the Apes/Green Lantern) is a 2017 comic book series.

 Plot

 When temporally displaced astronaut Colonel George Taylor goes missing on the alternate future Earth known as the "Planet of the Apes", Cornelius investigates and discovers an ancient ring, unlike anything his universe has ever seen.
 As its power echoes through the multiverse, the Guardians of the Universe must reveal to the Green Lantern Corps a secret they had hoped would remain buried.
 With the Green Lantern Corps, led by Hal Jordan, racing to get to the source of this power before Sinestro can get his hands on it, they will discover a secret concealed by the Guardians of the Universe on an alternate Earth trapped within a time loop: the setting of Planet of the Apes.